vfarcic/vfarcic.github.io/devops25/node-scaling.md

 <!-- .slide: data-background="../img/background/monitoring.jpeg" -->
 ## You stared at
 # dashboards
-## to find out when to scale your node
+## to find out when to scale your nodes

 ---